zerosynclegacy/protocol/README.md

 ## About protocol

-The ZeroSync protocol is a reference implementation in C of the protocol defined in the wiki.
+The ZeroSync protocol is a reference implementation in C of the ZeroSync protocol, defined in the wiki.
 The implementation heavily relies on the awesome messaging framework ØMQ and it's subprojects CZMQ (high level C-API) and Zyre (peer to peer implementation).

 ## Interested?